How to Play Short Deck Poker

 What is Short Deck Poker?

 Short Deck poker is a variant of Texas Hold’em, which is why it’s also known as 6+ Hold’em.
-Traditional Texas Hold’em and 6+ Hold’em are identical in terms of their betting structures.
+If you know how to play Texas Hold’em, 6+ Hold’em has the same exact betting structure.
 The differences lie in the fact that 6+ Hold’em is a short-deck game.

 What does short deck mean in poker?
 Poker with a short deck, as you can probably guess, is a game where the deck is “short” of a few cards.
 Another way to refer to Short Deck is stripped deck.